sentiampc/sentialabs.github.io/_posts/2017-05-09-Github-CodeBuild-Integration.md

 	(or use `sls deploy`).

-4. Note the endpoint for the trigger in the Stack Output, eg: `https://[id].execute-api.eu-west-1.amazonaws.com/trigger/trigger-build/`
-5. Add that endpoint as a webhook on your project repository: `https://github.com/[username]/[repo-name]/settings/hooks/new`

-   Be sure to to select __`Let me select individual events.`__ and then __`Pull request`__, so it's only triggered on PR updates.
-It will work if you forgot this step, but it can incur extra costs, because the Lambda Function will trigger on any of the events.
-6. Create a Pull Request on your project, and see the magic be invoked 😎
+4. Create a Pull Request on your project, and see the magic be invoked 😎
-7. ...
+5. ...
-8. Profit!
+6. Profit!

 Example video (nay, gif!)
 -------------------------